 CAD: That came about from some of my other co-writing activity.
 I was part of an album called ‘The Dark Flowers’ – Radioland’ with Pete Murphy from Bauhaus and Jim from Simple Minds.
-I had written four or five songs for that with the producer Paul Statham and one of them ended up being a duet with Jim Kerr and he heard a couple of the songs I did myself for the project and from that he started following my music.
+I had written four or five songs for that with the producer Paul Statham, and one of them ended up being a duet with Jim Kerr, and he heard a couple of the songs I did myself for the project and from that he started following my music.
 Then I got a request from his management to have a meeting.
 It was quite an honour to be asked.
-There’s my reinterpretation of [the Simple Minds song] ‘Rivers of Ice’ – which is what I play in the middle of the Simple Minds live set on my own on the piano – as a bonus track on the album.
+There’s my reinterpretation of [the Simple Minds song] ‘Rivers of Ice’ – which I play in the middle of the Simple Minds live set on my own on the piano – as a bonus track on the album.
 I try and join the dots with what I do with Simple Minds in that live thing and as an artist in my own right.

-You are very busy and now you have started recording your second album with Bernard Butler, how is that going?
+You are very busy, and now you have started recording your second album with Bernard Butler, how is that going?

 CAD: Yeah, we are midway through that at the moment.
 I took some time out from working with Paul last autumn and went into the studio with Bernard and blitzed quite a lot of the initial stages.
-It was a completely different way of working which was nice to turn it on its head and work spontaneously, which is not the way Paul and I work together at all.
-We are very intense and overly obsessive about everything and have really long studio days whereas with Bernard we would go in from 12-5pm and we would have a track finished by the end of the day.
+It was a completely different way of working, which was nice to turn it on its head and work spontaneously, which is not the way Paul and I work together at all.
+We are very intense and overly obsessive about everything and have really long studio days whereas with Bernard we would go in from 12-5 pm and have a track finished by the end of the day.
 It was really good for me to mix it up creatively speaking.
 I like the idea of exploring different methods of working.

 CAD: Obviously it’s a continuation in so far as it’s very much my own voice.
 I have certain thematic preoccupations lyrically speaking and I sound a certain way and I have my core musical influences.
-There are definitely a lot more guitars on it because I have the incredible Bernard Butler at my disposal to play on the record, which you would be a fool not to use!
+There are definitely many more guitars on it because I have the incredible Bernard Butler at my disposal to play on the record, which you would be a fool not to use!

 What music inspired you growing up?